computor-tools/qubic-lrv/README.md

 There are 676 computors, elected by the miners who assign useful proofs of work.
 Computors issue special tick transactions to reach final agreement, which is detected as soon as 451 votes are found to be aligned (excluding own vote).
 Lite client verification routine collects and compares 451 votes signed by discrete computor public keys.
 This logic will be revisited after core is changed to rely on arb signature for faulty computors.
-Salted digests are evaluated by collecting revealed digests from votes on the next tick.
+At least 451 prev tick votes and 451 current tick votes are compared against each othor, if aligned we detect _finality_ of prev tick.
 Client may receive arbitrary data from `RESOND_ENTITY` message, for this reason we use such messages to calculate merkle root.
-The root is compared to the corresponding spectrum digest aligning with 451 tick votes.
+The root is compared to the corresponding prev spectrum digest aligning with 451 next tick votes.
 If matching, entity data are accepted, and we deduce execution status of issued transactions.
 Ticks can be skipped because issuance awaits status of previous transaction.

 ### Networking